selab-gatech/AutoRestTest/README.md

 docker run -it autoresttest
 ```

-Ensure that `src/autoresttest/configurations.py` is configured correctly before executing the software.
+Ensure that `configurations.toml` is configured correctly before executing the software.

 ## Results